 Medical Aid – EMT crews and ambulances will be available, and medical tents at the start/finish area.
 If you become sick, extremely fatigued, or injured, race officials at the nearest hydration station can notify race officials who will alert EMTs.
 It is best if you do not leave the course; if you do, you must notify a race official and turn in your bib number.
 In addition, bicyclists will be on patrol to both assist you and seek help as needed.
 Transportation back to the start area will be available to anyone who decides not to complete the race.

 Packet pick-up for runners from out of town – If you are from out of town we will allow you to pick up your packet from 6 – 7am on race day at the info tent.
-We want everyone that can pick up their packet to pick it up at the EXPO on the 17th to have less traffic the day of the race.
+We want everyone that can pick up their packet to pick it up at the EXPO the day before the race to have less traffic the day of the race.
 EXPO packet pickup will be from 12-5:00 PM

 **NOTE** THIS IS NOT A CLOSED COURSE